See your South Carolina health insurance coverage options.

 Are Marketplace health insurance premiums increasing in South Carolina?

-South Carolina’s ACA Marketplace Plan 2024 Proposed Rate Increases by Insurance Company
+South Carolina’s ACA Marketplace Plan 2024 Approved Rate Increases by Insurance Company

 How many people are insured through South Carolina’s Marketplace?

-In the South Carolina marketplace, 382,968 people enrolled in private plans for the 2023 coverage period.10 This was by far a record high for the state, and was an increase of 27% over 2022’s enrollment.
+In the South Carolina marketplace, 382,968 people enrolled in private plans for the 2023 coverage period.23 This was by far a record high for the state, and was an increase of 27% over 2022’s enrollment.
+But 2022 enrollment in South Carolina Marketplace plans had also been a record-high.24

-The surge in enrollment during these years happened was due in part to the American Rescue Plan (ARP) which made ACA’s premium subsidies more substantial.
-Under the ARP – now extended by the Inflation Reduction Act – subsidies are more significant and accessible through the end of 2025.11
+The surge in enrollment during these years was due in large part to the American Rescue Plan (ARP) which made the ACA’s premium subsidies more substantial and more widely available.25 These premium subsidy enhancement provisions have been extended through 2025 by the Inflation Reduction Act.

 What health insurance resources are available to South Carolina residents?